spsforks/ziglang-zig-wiki/How-to-contribute-to-Autodoc.md

 Additionally, since some expressions will have to remain unresolved (because of comptime), we also have the concept of `ComptimeExpr`.

-The main way indirection (`refPath`) and `ComptimeExpr` complicate our job is by forcing us, when rendering, to account for all the cases where a "piece" of an expression is referred to indirectly or sunknown.
+The main way indirection (`refPath`) and `ComptimeExpr` complicate our job is by forcing us, when rendering, to account for all the cases where a "piece" of an expression is referred to indirectly or is unknown.
 As an example:

 ```zig
 const MyArrType = [xxx(5)]Foo.Bar;